keeanalbao/cse15l-lab-reports/lab3.md

 ```

 In this second codeblock, I searched for all files with a size of less than 3 kilobytes.
+This is useful because it allows the user to quickly search for files of a maximum size and determine if they want to keep them or not.

 ```
 [cs15lsp23ln@ieng6-202]:~:449$ find stringsearch/stringsearch-data/technical/ -size -3k